Flåm Railway (Flåmsbana)

 Route Engineering Challenges

-• 18 of 20 tunnels hand-excavated through unstable mountain bedrock in 1920s–1940s
+• 18 of 20 tunnels hand-excavated through unstable granite-gneiss mountain bedrock between 1924 and 1940 — no tunnel-boring machines were used

-• Kjosfossen section requires specialist waterfall drainage and flood management
+• Kjosfossen section requires specialist waterfall drainage and flood management — water cascades directly over the track during high-flow periods (May–June snowmelt)

-• Single-track operation with passing loops only at major stations
+• Single-track operation with passing loops only at major stations (Reinunga, Kjosfossen, Berekvam) — all loops equipped with electric point heaters

-• Maximum operating speed 40 km/h (limited by gradient and curve geometry, not locomotive power)
+• Maximum operating speed 40 km/h (limited by gradient and curve geometry, not locomotive power) — the WHOLE line is scheduled at this speed

 Route Length